-Certification policy Requirements Certum Level I CA Non-empty value of the field subject or empty in the case when the field of the alternative name exists (SubjectAltName) and it is marked as non-critical 18 .
-Certum Level II CA Non-empty value of the field subject and optional field of the subject's alternative name (SubjectAltName) in the case when it is marked as non-critical Certum Level III CA Subject's DN in accordance with X.500 and optionally the alternative name in the case when it is marked as non-critical Certum Level IV CA Subject's DN in accordance with X.500 and optionally the alternative name in the case when it is marked as non-critical Certum Trusted Network CA Non-empty value of the field subject or empty in the case when the field of the alternative name exists (SubjectAltName) and it is marked as non-critical Certum Extended Validation SSL CA The names used in the certificates in accordance with X.500, and EV SSL requirements set out in Appendix 3 (chapter 6).
-Certum Partners Subject's DN in accordance with X.500 and optionally the alternative name in the case when it is marked as non-critical
+Certification policy Requirements Certum Level I CA Non-empty value of the field subject or empty in the case when the field of the alternative name exists (SubjectAltName) and it is marked as non-critical .
+Certum Level II CA Non-empty value of the field subject and optional field of the subject's alternative name (SubjectAltName) in the case when it is marked as non-critical Certum Level III CA Subject's DN in accordance with X.500 and optionally the alternative name in the case when it is marked as non-critical Certum Level IV CA Subject's DN in accordance with X.500 and optionally the alternative name in the case when it is marked as non-critical Certum Class 1 CA Non-empty value of the field subject or empty in the case when the field of the alternative name exists (SubjectAltName) and it is marked as non-critical Certum Code Signing CA The names used in the certificates in accordance with X.500.

+Appendix 3 (chapter 6).

+marked as non-critical